leallysmith/ETALHowTo/docs/Digitizing Riverscapes/overallguide.md

 - If there is no clear thalweg you can use use the centerline of the channel, then modify that to fit the channel where you can see the thalweg.
 - If you plan to have one technician create a series of blank shapefiles they may want to consider going into the properties of that shapefile and modifying the attributes form so that every time a feature is added or changed a specific calculation will autopopulate fields.
 However, evaluate the usefulness of this feature on a case by case basis.
 - Sometimes you may need to digitize the active channel but you can't see it.
 In these cases do your best to approximate where the channel is and digitize a thalweg that follows where you believe the channel is.
 Once that is done you can create a buffer using what sections of the channel you can see to determine the width of the buffer.
+- If you want a 3D context, use google earth

 ## Shapefiles